-Since 2014, the Mississippi State Department of Health and its partners have engaged in the state's firstever statewide health assessment and strategic planning process.
-The State Health Assessment was a yearlong collaborative effort that engaged more than 19,000 residents, public health professionals, and community partners across the state.
-It provided a foundation of knowledge on the health status and quality of life of Mississippians and served as the basis for a State Health Improvement Plan developed in 2015 to serve as a comprehensive roadmap for improving the health of Mississippians.
+Since 2014, the Mississippi State Department of Health and its partners have engaged in a statewide health assessment and strategic planning process.
+The State Health Assessment (SHA), conducted in 2014 and again in 2019, is a year-long collaborative effort that engaged more than 19,000 residents, public health professionals, and community partners across the state.
+It provided a foundation of knowledge on the health status and quality of life of Mississippians and served as the basis for a State Health Improvement Plan (SHIP), the first of which was developed in 2015, to serve as a comprehensive roadmap for improving the health of Mississippians.

-A State Health Assessment and Improvement Committee advised and assisted MSDH in developing the plan to address the state's greatest health needs on a priority basis.
-Through this process, MSDH is seeking to: (1) encourage and stimulate quality and performance improvement, (2) promote greater accountability and transparency, (3) identify opportunities, (4) evaluate the allocation of resources, (5) enhance relationships within Mississippi's communities and with other organizations, and (6) increase cooperation and collaboration with other agencies and organizations.
+A State Health Assessment and Improvement Committee advised and assisted MSDH in developing the SHIP to address the state's greatest health needs on a priority basis.
+Through this process, MSDH seeks to: (1) encourage and stimulate quality and performance improvement, (2) promote greater accountability and transparency, (3) identify opportunities, (4) evaluate the allocation of resources, (5) enhance relationships within Mississippi's communities and with other organizations, and (6) increase cooperation and collaboration with other agencies and organizations.
+The 2021 - 2026 SHIP will serve as a guide for Mississippi's health agenda over the next five years and will inform the MSDH strategic plan.